fission/fission.io/content/en/blog/virus-scan-minio-fission-kafka-clamav/index.md

 ### Step 4 - Check the logs and Fission behaviour

-Your function will be deployed as pod in fission-function namespace into Kuberentes cluster.
+Your function will be deployed as pod in default namespace into Kuberentes cluster.
 Using kubectl logs -f -c python $POD_NAMEyou can check the logs in real time to see what happens there.
 Also, you have to take a look at Kafka topics (response or error) in order to know the output of your function.